hanyu1774/helixgelion/README.md

 ### 1. Locate your Helix config directory
 - **Windows**: `C:/Users/<username>/AppData/Roaming/helix`
 - **Linux**: `home/<username>/.config/helix`
+If the `/helix` folder doesn't exist, then create it.

 ### 2. Install the theme
 1. Create a `themes` folder if it doesn't exist
 2. Download `nvimgelion.toml` and place it in the `themes` folder